 This version is still pretty big, but it’s easier to tow, and legal to do so without a permit, kind of like a travel trailer.
 It’s 8′ 6″ wide, 36′ long, and 13’6″ tall.
 The design is flexible, so you can sort of make the space work best for you.
 I wonder what yours would look like…

-This is a larger than usual tiny house you can build using these $39 downloadable tiny house plans from Michael Janzen.
+This is a larger than usual tiny house from Michael Janzen.
 It’s called the 10×42 Carrack because, well, it’s 10-feet by 42-feet.
 It’s a big tiny house on wheels, technically would be classified as a park model.
 This type of unit is great if you want to go tiny, but not too tiny.

 It’s comfortable, spacious, and still mobile if you ever really wanted or needed to move.
 The Carrack 1042 is part of Michael Janzen’s new generation of tiny house designs for 2019.
 Michael says, “It’s wider and longer than most tiny houses but a project sized for many do-it-yourselfers.”